iremnazyolcuu/iremnazyolcuu/README.md

  💬 Ask me about **my programming journey, and I'll be happy to share my experiences and insights!**

- 😎 Cool fact **The world’s first computer programmer was a renowned female mathematician named Ada Lovelace.**
+ 😎 Cool fact **the world’s first computer programmer was a renowned female mathematician named Ada Lovelace.**

  </div>